Tolfix/cpg-api/README.md

 </p>

 # ⭐ | CPG-API
-CPG-API is being used to create products and handles customers for your business.
+CPG-API is being used to create products, invoices, orders, transactions and payments for customers, to grow your business.

 # 📢 | Contribute
 Want to contribute?
 Great!
 You can contribute by `forking` this repository, then make changes and make a `PR`!